kingston-hackSpace/Button_Matrix/README.md

 # Button Matrix with Arduino

-### Understanding buttons
+### About buttons

-If you are new usin buttons with Arduino, start folowing [this tutorial](https://github.com/kingston-hackSpace/Push-button).
+If you are new using buttons with Arduino, start following [this tutorial](https://github.com/kingston-hackSpace/Push-button).

-If will help you understand for further development.
+It will help you understand for further development.

 -------------------
 # TUTORIAL

-In this tutorial you will learn how to build a button matrix to trigger events.
+In this tutorial you will learn how to build a button matrix to trigger events with Arduino.

 ----
 ### HARDWARE